Caerleon: Glyndŵr Rising

-During the Glyndŵr Rising in 1402 Rhys Gethin, General for Owain Glyndŵr, took Caerleon Castle together with those of Newport, Cardiff, Llandaff, Abergavenny, Caerphilly and Usk by force.
-This was probably the last time Caerleon castle was ruined, though the walls were still standing in 1537 and the castle ruins only finally collapsed in 1739 - their most obvious remnant is the Round Tower at the Hanbury Arms public house.
+During the Glyndŵr Rising in 1402 Rhys Gethin, general for Owain Glyndŵr, took Caerleon castle by force, together with those of Newport, Cardiff, Llandaff, Abergavenny, Caerphilly and Usk.
+This was probably the last time Caerleon castle was ruined, though the walls were still standing in 1537 and the castle ruins only finally collapsed in 1739: their most obvious remnant is the Round Tower at the Hanbury Arms public house.
 The Tower is a Grade II* listed building.

 English Civil War

 Across the Afon Lwyd from Caerleon, in the region of Penrhos Farm, are two Civil War forts.
 In 1648 Oliver Cromwell's troops camped overnight on Christchurch Hill, overlooking Newport, before their attack on Newport Castle the next day.

 18th and 19th centuries

 The old wooden bridge was destroyed in a storm in 1779 and the present stone bridge was erected in the early 19th century.
 Until the Victorian development of the downstream docks at Newport Docks, Caerleon acted as the major port on the River Usk.
 The wharf was located on the right bank, to the west of today's river bridge which marked the limit of navigability for masted ships.
 A tinplate works and mills were established on the outskirts of the town, in Ponthir, around this time, and Caerleon expanded to become almost joined to Newport.
 A plaque on the Mynde wall in High Street references the Newport Rising of 1839 in which John Frost of Newport was a prominent figure in the Chartist movement.
 John Jenkins, owner of Mynde House and owner of Ponthir Tinplate Works, built the wall to keep demonstrators out.
 The name of the former Drovers' Arms on Goldcroft Common bore witness to the ancient drovers' road on the old road from Malpas.
 It is thought that the common itself was once the site of a cattle market.